Beware of Motorcycle Accidents for Daytona Beach Bike Week

 Riders who carry $10,000 or more in medical insurance are legally allowed to ride a motorcycle without a helmet.
 However, it goes without saying that your risk for brain injury and other severe trauma is much higher by not wearing a helmet and other protective clothing.

 We wish all of the riders visiting Daytona Beach a fun and safe Bike Week.
-If you or someone you care about is hurt in a motorcycle accident, please call Colling Gilbert Wright & Carter today at (855) 880-4741 to arrange a free consultation with one of our Orlando lawyers.
+If you or someone you care about is hurt in a motorcycle accident, please call Colling Gilbert Wright today at (407) 712-7300 to arrange a free consultation with one of our Orlando lawyers.